configdotsys/mathematics-reference/linear-algebra-control-ai.md

 # Linear Algebra for Control Theory and AI: A Comprehensive Reference

+*Author: Percival Segui*

+*Prepared as an independent technical reference.*

 *This document is a personal technical reference for linear algebra concepts used in control theory, estimation, and modern AI methods.*

 *The purpose is not to re-teach linear algebra from first principles, nor to provide formal mathematical proofs.
 Instead, the goal is to preserve **working understanding** — the definitions, identities, and derivations that repeatedly appear when reasoning about:*